BBBase-EHeresy/PPPub/docs/rules_manual/index.md

 2. **Open Play** — Play the Middle-earth Strategy Battle Game with no restrictions.
 Unleash all of your models against your friends' in an all-out fight to the death or create your own 'What If?'
 Scenarios.
 More details on Open Play can be found on [page 126].

 3. **Matched Play** — Organise your collection into mighty armies using the points values and army lists found within The Armies of *The Lord of the Rings*™ and The Armies of *The Hobbit*™, then play battles against your friends to see who has the deadliest army.
 More details on Matched Play can be found on [page 128].

-#### SETTINGUP THE BATTLEFIELD
+### SETTINGUP THE BATTLEFIELD

 Narrative Play and Matched Play games will have instructions and ideas on how to set up your battlefield ready for your game, including maps and even photos to help guide you.
 In addition, in each Scenario we give an idea of what the terrain could be, and The Armies of *The Lord of the Rings*™ and The Armies of *The Hobbit*™ contain a variety of exciting Scenarios to allow you to recreate your favourite scenes from the books and films.
 If you do not have all of the scenery that is recommended, don't panic!
 You can still play the game with a bit of improvisation and imagination — most wargamers play their first games with books standing in for hills and ruins, and twigs from the garden for trees.

 **CHOOSE FORCES**

 Every Narrative Play Scenario contains a list of participants to help you put together a game that faithfully recreates the scenes from the films, and will require no small amount of cunning and wits.
-In the picture below, Adam has opted to take control of the Good forces, consisting of *Faramir* and the Rangers of Ithilien, whilst Jay has sided with the *Dark Lord* and controls the *MÃ»makil* of Harad as they march to join the army of Mordor.
+In the picture below, Adam has opted to take control of the Good forces, consisting of *Faramir* and the Rangers of Ithilien, whilst Jay has sided with the *Dark Lord* and controls the *Mûmakil* of Harad as they march to join the army of Mordor.

 **OBJECTIVES**

 Every Narrative Play Scenario has a series of rules that will determine who wins the game.
-In this Scenario, Faramir and his Rangers must try to prevent the MÃ»makil from reaching Mordor, slaying them if possible, whilst the Haradrim attempt to eliminate as many of the Rangers as possible.
+In this Scenario, Faramir and his Rangers must try to prevent the Mûmakil from reaching Mordor, slaying them if possible, whilst the Haradrim attempt to eliminate as many of the Rangers as possible.

-#### THE RULES
+### THE RULES

 The rules are what make the game work on the tabletop — they govern all aspects of play, including how far a model can move, how many Attacks they may make and whether or not an arrow hits its target.
 The rules might seem a little intimidating at first, but don't be put off.
 After a game or two, it will all seem like second nature.